svc-bi-concepts/mkdocs-data-quality/docs/data-governance-shared-databases.md

 ## Data Quality Tools
 If using dedicated  Data Quality or Governance tools such as Soda or Great Expectations;

-- Data Quality Tests: Implement  [DQ tests for shared databases](data-quality-tests-shared-databases.md) using the relevent propiertary method
+- Data Quality Tests: Implement  [DQ tests for shared databases](data-quality-tests-shared-databases.md) using the relevent proprietary method

 - Data Contracts can be enforced with a combination of Schema enforcement (column names, types, nullability) and Data Quality Rules (valid ranges, uniqueness, freshness) e.g. [Soda example yaml checks](soda-example-yaml.md)